Project Mohole: Costs

 Project Mohole attracted criticism that such an expensive project would undermine smaller science projects.
 The project was a separate appropriation from Congress, however, and did not affect existing science programs.

 After the initial Phase 1 success, at relatively modest cost, the project grew in expense.
-The Brown and Root bid was for $35M plus a fee of $1.8M to manage the project and begin organizing the engineering efforts to build the Mohole drilling platform.
+The Brown & Root bid was for $35M plus a fee of $1.8M to manage the project and begin organizing the engineering efforts to build the Mohole drilling platform.
 These costs did not include those for the drilling ship and the Mohole drilling operation.
 Privately the AMSOC management committee thought the final deep drill to the Moho would cost about $40M.
 Bids were solicited to build the drill ship in March 1965.
 The bids received in July 1965 requested funds of about $125M ($ in dollars).
-The managers of Project Mohole (AMSOC, Brown and Root, and NSF) were shocked by the increased cost, but decided to continue Mohole.
+The managers of Project Mohole (AMSOC, Brown & Root, and NSF) were shocked by the increased cost, but decided to continue Mohole.
 National Steel and Shipbuilding in San Diego was awarded the contract to build the drill ship in September 1965.

 At the time of the termination of Project Mohole in 1966, the project had spent $57M.

 Politics

 By 1963, numerous articles ridiculing Mohole and its management troubles had appeared in the popular press.
 An article in Newsweek was entitled "Project No Hole", while another article in Fortune was entitled "How NSF Got Lost in Mohole."
 There was little public sympathy for Project Mohole.

 In 1963, the Congressional Bureau of the Budget wrote to the director of the National Science Foundation Alan Waterman.
 Highlighting the increasing, uncertain costs, the technical uncertainties, and the "unique administrative problems," the Bureau urged NSF to withhold further financial commitments.
-In the Fall of 1963 NSF's Senate appropriations committee began hearings on the mismanagement and possible political motivations behind the selection of Brown and Root as primary contractor.
+In the Fall of 1963 NSF's Senate appropriations committee began hearings on the mismanagement and possible political motivations behind the selection of Brown & Root as primary contractor.
 The committee deemed the construction of the drilling platform "unwise" and urged no further expenditures.
 Congressman Thomas was able to reverse this recommendation in conference.
-The possible political influences on the choice of Brown and Root continued to be revealed.
+The possible political influences on the choice of Brown & Root continued to be revealed.

-In February 1966 Representative Thomas, Chairman of the House Appropriations Committee and principal supporter of Project Mohole in Congress, died of pancreatic cancer.
-After his passing Mohole lacked support from the Committee, and Congress discontinued the project in May 1966.
+In February 1966 Representative Thomas, chairman of the House Appropriations Committee and principal supporter of Project Mohole in Congress, died of pancreatic cancer.
+After his passing Mohole lacked support from the committee, and Congress discontinued the project in 1966.
 Another factor was that by the mid-1960s the Vietnam War was deemed a greater priority for funding.
-While the termination of Mohole funding brought an end to the Brown and Root contract for drilling to the Moho, Congress and the National Science Foundation had already begun to support a separate program of shallow sediment drilling.
+While the termination of Mohole funding brought an end to the Brown & Root contract for drilling to the Moho, Congress and the National Science Foundation had already begun to support a separate program of shallow sediment drilling.